Giri Kedaton

 Giri Kedaton (also called Giri Kadaton in Javanese, Kedatuan Giri in Indonesian) was an Islamic kedatuan (city-state or principality) located in Gresik, East Java and existed in the 15th to 17th centuries, until Giri was conquered by the Mataram Sultanate in 1636.

 At that time Giri Kedaton had high popularity among Islamic intellectuals, so that many students from all over the archipelago came to study religion.
-Because they have strong legitimacy, prospective sultans from Demak, Pajang and early Mataram asked for legitimacy from Sunan Giri before taking up the position as sultan.
+Because they had strong legitimacy, prospective sultans from Demak, Pajang, and early Mataram asked for legitimacy from Sunan Giri before taking up the position of sultan.
 This happened because at that time, Javanese society adhered to the principle of divine power, namely that a reigning power descended from God, so in this case, because of its unique power in religion for the Javanese people that made Sunan Giri and the Giri Kedaton asked by the kingdom in Java at that time to legitimize their power like the Pope in Rome.

 Now the location of Giri Kedaton is part of the Sunan Giri Tomb complex where Sunan Giri and his family, including Sunan Prapen are buried.

 Early history

 Giri Kedaton was founded by Sunan Giri, a member of Walisongo, in 1481.
-Some time earlier, Sunan Giri, whose initial name was Joko Samudro, studied from Sunan Ampel to study religion.
+Sometime earlier, Sunan Giri, whose initial name was Joko Samudro, studied from Sunan Ampel to study religion.
 Then Sunan Ampel gave him the title Raden Paku.
-Raden Paku was asked to continue his education to Pasai before continuing his education further to Mecca.
+Raden Paku was asked to continue his education in Pasai before continuing his education further in Mecca.
 This is where he met his father, Maulana Ishaq.

-For several months, Raden Paku stayed there to study political science from his father.
-One of the knowledge he gained was finding a strategic place which in the long run would become his royal palace.
-Then, Raden Paku was provided with a handful of land by his father to find a place with the land that was similar to that handful of land.
+For several months, Raden Paku stayed there to study political science with his father.
+One of the pieces of knowledge he gained was finding a strategic place that in the long run would become his royal palace.
+Then, Raden Paku was provided with a handful of land by his father to find a place with land that was similar to that handful of land.

 Returning from Pasai, he met Sunan Ampel to discuss this.
 Then Raden Paku started doing the ritual of tracing, in the mountains in Gresik.
 The ritual lasted quite a long time and Raden Paku kept moving from mountain to mountain.
-Until one night he saw a beam of light when he was praying midnight on Mount Petukangan.
+Until one night he saw a beam of light when he was praying at midnight on Mount Petukangan.
 The light fell on the peak between Mount Petukangan and Sumber.
 The peak is the place where Raden Paku has been looking for so far.
 A handful of land is also the same as the land at the top.

 He is nicknamed Sunan Giri because he built a Giri pesantren which was founded in 1478, on the top of the mountain.
-In Sanskrit, mountain is translated as giri.
+In Sanskrit, the mountain is translated as Giri.

-Babad ing Gresik calls the Giri pesantren the "kingdom of Giri" and is led by Raden Paku, by establishing himself as "King Pendhita" and having the title Prabu Satmita.
+Babad ing Gresik calls the Giri pesantren the "kingdom of Giri" and is led by Raden Paku, by establishes himself as "King Pendhita" and has the title Prabu Satmita.
 H. J. de Graaf and Samuel Wiselius also called the Giri pesantren the "kingdom of ulama" (Geestelijke Heeren).